-The choice of initial and boundary conditions on the thermal model can have significant implications on the near surface geothermal gradient and, therefore, the estimated exhumation rates.
+The choice of initial and boundary conditions on the thermal model can have significant implications on the nearsurface geothermal gradient and, therefore, the estimated exhumation rates.
 Although we have demonstrated the inference is robust when good age-elevation data exist or several thermochronometric systems are available, the thermal model can have a significant impact on the exhumation rates during the latest stages of exhumation.
 In this case, the thermal model will entirely control the distance the rock has to travel from its closure isotherm to the surface over the time defined by its thermochronometric age.
 It is therefore important to test several models using different initial and boundary conditions and assess how robust the estimated exhumation rates are.

 One of the advantages of the formal inversion we adopt is in the ability to assess noise propagation from data to model parameters and to establish resolution.
-The thermochronometric from data approach we have implemented focuses on the resolution in time, as this is the most difficult to assess intuitively from an age dataset.
+As the results of the analysis vary due to changes in the imposed parameterization and thermal model, shown in Fig. 6, the inferred exhumation rate uncertainty (obtained from the a posteriori covariance matrix) does not reflect the true model uncertainty.
+Therefore, a range of models with different imposed parameterization are required to convey the true uncertainty.
+We focus on interpreting the resolution in time; spatial resolution can be inferred from the spatial distribution of an age data set.
 It is computed, by definition, using the data error and parameter covariance matrices and, in our case, integrated spatially.
-It indicates how well exhumation rates at each time interval can be resolved.
-The examples we report clearly show that resolution degrades back in time, which implies that we are more likely to resolve more recent exhumation rate and its variations.
+It indicates how well exhumation rates at each time interval can be resolved independently of exhumation rate in other time intervals.
+The examples we report clearly show that resolution degrades back in time, which implies that we are more likely to resolve more recent exhumation rates and their variations.